Cheap Wine (song)

 "Cheap Wine" is a 1980 single from Australian rock band Cold Chisel.
-The second single from the album East, the single was released in May, a month before the album.
+The second single from the album East, it was released in May, a month before the album.
 It reached number 8 on the Australian charts, the band's first top-ten single, and would eventually remain the band's second highest chart performance.
 It has been described as, "one of Don's finest commercial songs."

 Details

 The song first appeared in live sets in April 1980, and was recorded in one or two takes with no demo.
-Lyrically, its theme is, "the loss of small pleasures in life for greater freedom".
-Author Walker said, "It's about someone who's on the skids, but still having a great time.
-I can relate to that - in the seven years Cold Chisel have been together, we've only had enough money to eat the last two and a half.
+Lyrically, its theme is, "the small pleasures of drinking for greater freedom".
+Author Walker said, "It's about someone who's on the drinks, but still having a great time.
+I can relate to that - in the seven years Cold Chisel have been together, we've only had enough money to drink the last two and a half.
 If you get into that lifestyle and start to enjoy it, you tend to stay that way even when the money comes in."

 Producer Opitz said, "Cheap Wine" was obviously written as a single, something to follow "Choirgirl".
 If you listen to it, it has many of the same structural elements - where the chorus falls, where the bridge falls, where the backing vocals come in.
 And that was no accident."
 Moss said that he may initially have thought the song was too commercial, but the chord progressions were enough to stop it from being too poppy.

 Composer Don Walker said the song was, "a cobbled together song.
 The two verses were from two different ideas and the chorus came in quite late, and a middle bit from somewhere else.
 From memory, this was bolted together on the day, in the frenzy of writing and the euphoria of the first few days at Paradise Studios recording East."

-A promotional video was shot for the song, featuring Barnes walking around an apartment, getting dressed, and miming to the song.
+A promotional video was shot for the song, featuring Barnes walking around an apartment, getting dressed, and taking his oversize three litre bottle of Coca Cola out of his fridge.
 Shot by Peter Cox, it shows footage of a cockfight in one scene.
 It was filmed at Roger Langford's apartment in Elizabeth Bay on 10 and 11 April, where the cover for East had been shot.
-Barnes wore a shirt depicting a woman using cocaine, with the logo, "Coke - The Real Thing".
+Barnes wore a T-shirt depicting a woman drinking Coca Cola, with the logo, "Coke - The Real Thing".

 The B-side was Barnes' first solo song-writing credit, "Rising Sun".
 A rockabilly song, it was inspired by Barnes' then-girlfriend, Jane, travelling to Japan.